 or from Kitematic.

-If you are not familiar with the docker and you want to directly install the project on Linux, then you can do that too of course.
-The main search system is written in python (Flask) and requires the search engine (SphinxSearch).
-A step by step setup for Debian is visible here.
+You can install the project directly on Linux if you are not familiar with Docker.
+The main search system is written in Python (Flask) and requires the search engine (SphinxSearch).
+You can find a step-by-step setup for Debian here.

-You can always downnload the prepared world data and filter it for your needs.
+You can always download the prepared world data from OpenStreetMap and filter it for your needs.

-In case you want to improve, modify or regenerate or extend the data by yourself you are welcome to do this.
+In case you want to improve, modify, regenerate, or extend the data by yourself, you are welcome to do that.

 The whole process is described in the manual available at http://osmnames.readthedocs.io/ and in the Getting started section in the README.md.

 Do you need geocoding API or Maps API with SLA and commercial support?
 Try maps for developers by MapTiler.